jailbreakdotparty/bookrestore/README.md

 # bookrestore
 patched in iOS 26.2 beta 2 (23C5033h)

+# notice

+this tool is unstable and experimental. developer-oriented proof-of-concept!!

+use at your own risk. [this](http://github.com/khanhduytran0/bl_sbx) is probably the better PoC anyways.

+# info

 **what is this?** arbitrary file overwrite exploit for iOS versions lower than 26.2 beta 2 (23C5033h)

 **how does it work?** path escape involving some database files. this is mainly supposed to be just some exploit code, you can read a decent writeup on the vulnerability [here](https://hanakim3945.github.io/posts/download28_sbx_escape/).